Semantic Text Analysis for Detection of Compromised Accounts on Social Networks: Experimental Design

 For simulation, we leverage a large Twitter corpus from Yang and Leskovec \cite{DBLP:conf/wsdm/YangL11}.
-The dataset contains conntinous tweet streams of users.
+The dataset contains continuous tweet streams of users.
 Relationships between users, etc. are unknown.
-Finding compromised accounts manually within a dataset of 20 million users is clearly infeasible.
+Finding compromised accounts manually within a dataset of millions of tweets is clearly infeasible.
 Simulating account hijackings enables us to (cheaply) create a gold standard while having full control over the amount of accounts compromised and begin/end of account takeovers.
 For simulation, we follow our threat model introduced in Section \ref{sec:threat-model}, where the adversary's goal is to inject messages into regular accounts.
-Since we make no assumptions about the textual content, we decided to replace part of the consecutive tweet stream of an account, with the same amount of consecutive tweets from another random user account.
-Since our algorithm has no knowledge about the begin and end of an attack, we choose these at random, meanwhile ensuring that only a certain pre-defined fraction of the tweets is compromised.
+Since we make no assumptions about the textual content, we follow a similar methodology to \citet{vandam2019you} and \citet{DBLP:conf/enic/TrangJR15}, and replace part of the consecutive tweet stream of an account with the same amount of consecutive tweets from another random user account.
+Since our algorithm has no knowledge about the begin and end of an attack, we choose these at random, meanwhile ensuring that only a certain predefined fraction of the tweets is compromised.
 This allows us to test the effectiveness of our method in different scenarios, where different percentages of tweets are compromised within an account.
 To get meaningful estimates for the language models $\theta^{User}$ and $\theta^{Attack}$, we select the 100,000 users with most tweets in our data.
 According to our threat model, we retain users with more than one day of coverage, resulting in 99,912 users and 129,442,760 tweets.